April: What to Do in the Desert Garden

 They like to dine on new leaves and young seed pods.
 Learn how to recognize and deal with an infestation here.

-If you sowed wildflower seeds in the fall or hope some of your plants will reseed, be sure you aren’t pulling any seedlings of plants you want in your yard. 😉
+If you sowed wildflower seeds in the fall or hope some of your garden plants will reseed, be sure you aren’t pulling any seedlings of plants you want in your yard. 😉

 Stinknet